 Employment Relations Bill

-In addition, employees are currently able to make only one flexible working request every 12 months.
-The new law will allow them to make two requests in every 12-month period.
+In addition, employees were only able to make one flexible working request every 12 months.
+Now, under the current law they can make two requests in every 12-month period.

-Thirdly, employers currently have to respond to requests within three months.
-This will go down to two months.
+Thirdly, employers have to respond to requests within 2 months whereas they used to have three months.

-On the face of it, the new bill will make it easier for employees to request and obtain flexible working.
+On the face of it, the rules make it easy for employees to request and obtain flexible working.
 However, this doesn’t mean that employers can’t refuse requests.

-Indeed, the new bill will retain the eight reasons for which employers can refuse flexible working requests.
-These are:
+The eight reasons for which employers can refuse flexible working requests are:

 1. It will cost too much